 Understanding which sort of mulch will work best for your individual needs is critical before getting mulch for your garden.
 If you want to add mulch to your garden for aesthetic purposes, consider adding leaves, grass clippings, or compost to your garden beds.
 Consider getting bark mulch for a more polished-looking mulch that is also incredibly practical.

 If you add mulch to a garden bed with perennials, ensure they’ve started to sprout before you do.
 Mulching too soon may accidentally bury plants that cannot break through the mulch.

 Because adding mulch to garden beds can help with weed management, be sure the garden bed has been properly weeded before applying mulch.
 Weeds will continue to grow and spread if this is not done.

 Ensure to add mulch to your garden after it has recently rained so the mulch can accomplish its function of retaining moisture in the soil.
 Water your plants and soil before spreading mulch if it hasn’t rained recently.

 Mulch and insects

 During wet seasons, you may see more bugs in your mulch than usual, but these insects rarely cause concerns.

 Termites may be drawn to composted wood, although they prefer larger pieces of wood.
 They don’t enjoy bark nuggets or finely shredded mulch, and mulches made from cedar, cypress, or eucalyptus aren’t as popular.

-If your mulch attracts insects, consider using shredded rubber mulch or other inorganic mulches such as stone or crushed rock.
+If your mulch attracts insects, consider using shredded rubber or other inorganic mulch such as stone or crushed rock.